NuttaneeKnight/introToNetworking/introToNetworking.md

 - Switches forward traffic based on source and destination MAC addresses, within the local, "Layer 2" ethernet segment.

 # VLANs
 - The Router can help controls the security in the network seperates by switches.
-It is called physical segmentations, it means that each devices has it's own switch
+It is called physical segmentations, it means that each devices has it's own switch.
+The only way that they can communicate is through the router
 -